Rate of Convergence for Large Coupling Limits in Sobolev Spaces: Introduction and Overview

-In Section 2, we collect some facts concerning our main tools - Sobolev spaces, Interpolation and Trace theorems as well as a potent characterization of the extension operator, $E_0$ and the restriction operators, $R_i$.
-This section is rather long and no new results are proved, but it contains various facts we will need in our analysis.

-In Section 3, we define the notion of a generalized solution and we give an equivalent and very useful formulation of the problem \eqref{eq:introGenpureDoi} as a system of boundary coupled equations and derive some important a priori estimates.
-These estimates lay the foundation for the subsequent results and are proved by the fairly standard ``energy method''.

-In Section 4, we study the weak convergence of $\pl$ using the apriori estimates.
-The results here are straightforward application of the general facts from Section 2.

-In Section 5, we study the regularity of a related ``transposed'' problem in the exterior domain, $Omega_1$ and use it to strengthen the convergence of $\pl$ in the Sobolev spaces considered.

-Roughly speaking, the overall program is that we first derive estimates in the interior $\Omega_0$.
-We then transfer these estimates to the boundary, $\Gamma_0$.
-We then use this estimate on the boundary to derive estimates in the exterior region.
+where all the norms are taken in $L^2(Q_1)$. \end{theorem} This estimate turns out to be independent of the dimension $m$.
+Along the way, we also prove somewhat weaker results if $\Gamma_0$ is only assumed to be Lipschitz.
+Roughly speaking, the overall program is that we first derive estimates in the interior $Q_0$.
+Using ``trace theorems", we transfer these estimates to the boundary, $\Sigma_0$ and show that they imply convergence in the exterior region, $Q_1$.